Sangamo applying ‘cure for HIV’ technology to hemophilia, Huntington’s

 Sangamo’s hoped-for “functional cure” for HIV is currently in two Phase 2 studies designed to maximize the engraftment of CCR5-disrupted T-cells.
 The two studies, which will focus on reduction or elimination of detectable virus in treated patients, are expected to have preliminary data in the first half of 2013 and final data later that year.

 Currently, the most effective HIV treatment, developed two decades ago, is a cocktail of drugs.
-HAART is so effective that it usually suppresses the virus to undetectable levels.
+Highly active antiretroviral therapy (HAART) is so effective that it usually suppresses the virus to undetectable levels.
 However, HAART therapy doesn’t prevent the virus from persisting indefinitely in patients’ resting CD4 T cells, and reappearing when patients discontinue therapy.

 Experts agree that switching the therapeutic focus from the virus to human genes, particularly the CCR5 gene, is the most promising prospect for a cure.